Your Healthy Guide to Self CareArticle posted in: Lifestyle

 Psychological stress, including depression, anxiety and anger, may be improved with regular exercise, says a 2020 study, published in Health Psychology.
 Sedentary behavior and isolation can fuel mental distress but aerobic exercise significantly decreased stress levels across the board for the 20 to 45-year-old men and women in just three months.
 “Aerobic exercise training has significant psychological effects even in sedentary yet euthymic adults, adding experimental data on the known benefits of exercise in this population,” researchers explain.

 Hydrate & Fuel Your Body with Whole Foods

 The minute you decide to let South Beach Diet help you get in the best shape of your life, the “eat right” part of this challenge is all but accomplished.
-We’re here to keep you on track with fully prepared, nutritious foods that we deliver right to your door.
+We’re here to keep you on track with fully prepared foods that we deliver right to your door.
 Breakfasts, lunches and dinners are included in every plan.
-You can also upgrade to get keto friendly snacks and shakes!
+You can also upgrade to get snacks and shakes!
 Plus, many of our menu items are shelf-stable and won’t take up valuable room in your refrigerator.
 Make a trip to the store or order fresh produce and add-ins like olive oil, chicken breast, yogurt and veggies.

 Here at South Beach Diet, we advise you to drink half your body weight in ounces of fluid each day.
 From regulating body temperature to preventing infections, proper hydration is necessary for proper health, says Harvard Health.
 Not sure how to up your water ante?
 Here are Five Simple Ways to Get in More Water.